sanumuhammedc/Kerala-IoT-Challenge/docs/level-2/experiments.md

 # **Experiments**

-This section contains the experiments done for learning as part of kerala iot challenge level 2 {: .fs-6 .fw-300 }
+This section contains the experiments done as part of kerala iot challenge level 2 {: .fs-6 .fw-300 }

 To be updated...